privatenumber/esbuild-loader/README.md

 ### Transpilation

-If you're not using TypeScript, JSX, or any syntax unsupported by Webpack, you can also leverage the minifier for transpilation (as an alternative to Babel).
+If your project does not use TypeScript, JSX, or any other syntax that requires additional configuration beyond what Webpack provides, you can use `EsbuildPlugin` for transpilation instead of the loader.

-It will be faster because there's less files to work on and will produce a smaller output because the polyfills will only be bundled once for the entire build instead of per file.
+It will be faster because there's fewer files to process, and will produce a smaller output because polyfills will only be added once for the entire build as opposed to per file.

-Simply set the `target` option on the minifier to specify which support level you want.
+To utilize esbuild for transpilation, simply set the `target` option on the plugin to specify which syntax support you want.

 ## CSS Minification